CreatorB/creatorb.github.io/_posts/2015-03-16-about-creatorb.markdown

 ###Gretings
-Hi dev and coders, greetings from me and welcome to my small repo's. i hope we can connect and building nice relations, Sometimes somepeople visited this post for check more detail's about me, okkay next to the points, i don't want to waste your times.
+Hi dev and coders, greetings from me and welcome to my small repo's.
+From here, i hope we can easy to connect and lets building a nice relations, Sometimes somepeople visited this post for check more detail's about me, okkay next to the points, i don't want to waste your times.
 Unveil the mask, it's me. creatorbe was here.

 ###Detail's Me